metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_bucket_v2_manifest.md

 ### Optional

-- `spec` (Attributes) CouchbaseBucketSpec is the specification for a Couchbase bucket resource, and allows the bucket to be customized. (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) CouchbaseBucketSpec is the specification for a Couchbase bucket resource, andallows the bucket to be customized. (see [below for nested schema](#nestedatt--spec))

 ### Read-Only